On sharp rates and analytic compactifications of asymptotically conical K\"ahler metrics: Analytic compactification

-Note that, similar with the method in our proof that $\zeta\mapsto z$ gives coordinate charts, in the above estimates, we can estimate the difference of $a^{1}_{\ov{1}}(z)-a^{1}_{\ov{1}}(\tilde{z})$ by decomposing into two parts and then uses mean value theorem to get the above estimate:
+In the above estimates, similar with the method in our proof that $\zeta\mapsto z$ gives coordinate charts, we have estimated the difference of $a^{1}_{\ov{1}}(z)-a^{1}_{\ov{1}}(\tilde{z})$ by decomposing into two parts and then uses mean value theorem to get the above estimate (cf. \cite[Page 401]{NeNi}):